The Art of George Manus

-Below is a copy of the two new pictures in different positions, added missing frame.
-The same can of course be done with the others.
+Below is a copy of the two new pictures in different positions, adding the missing frame.
+The same of course can be done with the others.

 So far, I have come up with my first experiment in the world of painting.
 It all went well with the oil paint, with a small element of acrylic that I have used in the meantime, not least due to the drying.

-I have long seen the benefits of acrylic for this type of paintings, where in my opinion it should be about clean surfaces with individual colours.
+I have long seen the benefits of acrylic for this type of painting, where in my opinion it should be about clean surfaces with individual colours.

 At least in my next experiment I will stick to the same boards as canvas, although I guess they are in no way suitable later.
 Likewise, I intend to limit myself to the same colours.